Kevin Karlson and Pete Dunne - Birds of Prey: Hawks, Eagles, Falcons and Vultures of North America

 Perhaps your business would be interested in sponsoring an Event at the Festival - Keynote Presentation, Opening Reception, Afternoon Social, etc. Contact us at 321-268-5224 or to discuss how to get more exposure for your product and business before, during and after the Festival.
 Check out our 2018 Sponsors page.

-We anticipate selling out again this year!
+The Exhibit Center is the heart of the Festival.
+More than 80 booths will be geared towards the birding, wildlife and nature enthusiast.
+We anticipate selling out all of the booths again this year!
 Thank you birding community for making our Exhibit Center a "must attend" event!
-Applications will be acknowledge in the order received, and payment processing will begin in mid-September.2018 Current List of Exhibitors - Click here to download (pdf)
+Applications will be acknowledged in the order received.

 Florida's birds are adapted to prepare for hurricanes.
 Birds are sensitive to barometric pressure, so they can sense when a major storm is on the way.
 Birds then adjust their behavior to prepare in a variety of ways.
 Some migratory birds migrate sooner than they otherwise would.
 Other birds have been known to fly into, ahead of, or through a storm, or get trapped inside the storm, which can often end up relocating birds to places they aren't normally found in.
 For example, a Roseate Spoonbill likely somehow displaced by Irma was recently seen in New Jersey.
 Birds that don't migrate often shelter in place, trying to find cover wherever they can.
 In residential areas, dense shrubs and other native vegetation can provide cover for birds during extreme storms.
 In the end though, hurricanes are likely to at least temporarily affect habitat and food sources, which can put pressure on already stressed species.
 Thankfully, we can put the emphasis on "temporarily".